-The objective of MBA (HR) Programme is to provide world class Business Education and develop dynamic managers, entrepreneurs and business leaders.
+At Bharati Vidyapeeth Deemed To Be University the objective of MBA (HR) Programme is to provide world class Business Education and develop dynamic managers, entrepreneurs and business leaders.
 The program aims to develop the Decision Making capabilities of upcoming manager by enhancing Analytical Skills.

-5. LEARNING OUTCOMES FROM THE MBA (HR) PROGRAM :
+Learning Outcomes FROM THE MBA(HR) SDE Program: